 In the small hours of the morning her breathing grew even slower, more shallow, until the pause between each breath drew out longer and longer, and at last he knew there would be no more.

 It was cold, and the fire had gone out.
 The house was quiet – none of the servants would be stirring just yet.
-The old clock on the mantelpiece ticked out its measured seconds – the clock they had bought long ago when Wheal Grace had finally begun to yield up her riches, to replace the one they had had to sell in the dark days when the Carnmore Copper venture had ended in dismal failure and they had been close to bankruptcy.
+The old clock on the mantelpiece – the one they had bought long ago to replace the one they had sold in their darkest days, when Wheal Grace was failing and they were close to bankruptcy – ticked out its measured seconds.
+Ramses the cat curled up on his foot.

 Sitting here, time seemed to roll back on itself, as the years evaporated like morning frost.
 Times of watching grandchildren play and grow, times when their own Jeremy and Clowance, and even to some extent Isabella-Rose, were passing through their troubled youth.
 Times when friends, high-born and low, had sat around their table laughing.